+Offences.
+Section of this Act to which offence has reference.
+Penalties.
+72.- If any person makes or signs, or uses, any declaration or document used in the transaction of any business relating to the Customs, knowing or having reason to believe such declaration or document to be false in any particular, or counterfeits, falsifies or fraudulently alters or destroys any such document, or any seal, signature, initials or other mark made or impressed by any officer of Customs in the transaction of any business relating to the Customs, or, being required under this Act to produce any document, refuses or neglects to produce such document, or, being required under this Act to answer any question put to him by an officer of Customs, does not truly answer such question, General such person [or any person concerned shall be liable to a penalty not exceeding three times of the customs value of the goods or such person or any person concerned shall be liable to a penalty not exceeding ten million kyats or such person or any person concerned shall, on conviction of any such offence before a Judge, be liable to imprisonment for a term not exceeding three years or to fine or to both.]
 1

-Section of

-this Act to

-Offences. which Penalties.

-offence has

-reference.

-destroys any such Tererence.

-document, or any seal,

-signature, initials or

-other mark made or

-impressed by any officer

-of Customs in the

-transaction of any

-business relating to the

-Customs, or,

-being required under

-this Act to produce any

-document, refuses or

-neglects to produce such

-document, or,

-being required under

-this Act to answer any

-question put to him by

-an officer of Customs,

-does not truly answer such question,

-- General Cych goods shall be

-73If any person on General Such goods shall be

-board of any liable to confiscation,

-[conveyance] 1 or boat in and such person shall

-any customs-port, or be liable to a penalty

-who has landed from not exceeding three

-any such [conveyance] 1 times the value of

-or boat, upon being such goods.

-asked by any such

-officer whether he has

-dutiable or prohibited

-goods about his person

-or in his possession,

-declares that he has not,

-and if any such goods

-are, after such denial,

-found about his person

-•

-or in his possession,